"Long Engine Life Starts With Reiff"

 4) If in doubt go up in wattage, not down.
 Wattage is like horsepower... no one ever complains about having too much.

 5) In mild winter climates a HotStrip oil heater alone may provide all the heat you need.
 If the plane is hangared with cowl plugs and a blanket over the cowl and the heater is plugged in overnight, it will raise the oil about 80oF above ambient and the top end about 35o.
 This means if it's 20oF in your hangar your oil will be around 100 and the cylinders about 55.
-Getting a system with cylinder heaters (the Standard, Turbo, or Turbo XP System) is a good idea if any of the following are true:
+Getting a system with cylinder heaters (the Standard or XP System) is a good idea if any of the following are true:

 It is important to pay attention to the heating time data in selecting a system that will be appropriate for the way you intend to use it.
 If you are the type of user who intends to plug it in for only an hour or two before starting you will need more wattage than the user who intends to plug it in overnight.
 Our testing has shown that maximum temperature rise occurs after about 12 hrs of heating, and about half the maximum rise occurs in the first 2-3 hours.
 Despite the effort we have made to provide complete info on performance and heating times, it is not always well understood by customers and occasionally someone will call and ask why his engine still feels cold a half-hour or an hour after plugging in the preheat system.
-Note from the Heating Time table below that our highest wattage system (Turbo XP) raises the cylinder temp from 22 to 41oF in the first hour.
-That's a 19o increase, but if you put your hand on a 41o cylinder it will feel cold.
+Note from the Heating Time table below that our highest wattage system (XP System) raises the cylinder temp from 20 to 41oF in the first hour.
+That's a 21o increase, but if you put your hand on a 41o cylinder it will feel cold.
 If you wait 12 hrs, the same cylinder will be about 150F and you will likely burn your hand.

 Also be aware that a "quickie" heat will not allow time for the heat to soak uniformly throughout the engine like overnight heating will.
 It takes time to heat 350+ pounds of metal.
 With a 1-2 hour preheat it's mainly just the oil and cylinders being heated, because that's where the heating elements are.